 - The organisation has several companies that are structured independently and hierarchically.

-- Has two levels, namely the parent company on the one hand and the legally independent subsidiaries on the other.
+- It has two levels: the parent company on the one hand and the legally independent subsidiaries on the other.

-- A parent company manage, finances and administer its subsidiaries according to its equity holdings.
+- A parent company manage finances and administers its subsidiaries according to its equity holdings.

 - Can be an attractive tax optimisation strategy for entrepreneurs.